 This list also contains some, but not all, the Cord Blood banks.
 Please enter this code in the form.
-For reference you can find a conversion table of the ION codes and former BMDW codes on our Helpdesk web page.
+For reference you can find a conversion table of the ION codes and former BMDW codes in our Document Center.

 WMDA / BMDW code for the Donor Registry